Classic Vanilla Layer Cake with

 In a medium bowl, whisk together the flour, baking powder and salt.
 In a small bowl, beat together the eggs and egg whites.

 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium speed until light and fluffy, about 3 minutes.
-Add the eggs in 3 additions, beating well after each addition and stopping after each addition to scrape down the sides of the bowl.
+Add the eggs in 3 additions, beating well after each addition and stopping after each addition to scrape down the sides of the bowl (I love this spatula for scraping).
 Add the vanilla and beat until well combined.

 With the mixer on low speed, alternate adding the flour mixture in 3 additions and the milk in 2 additions, beginning and ending with the flour mixture.
 Blend after each addition until just combined, stopping the mixer to scrape down the sides of the bowl at least once.
 Divide the batter evenly between the pans, using a rubber spatula to spread it to the edges.